lodomo/CS463-Lab-Notebook/reflection.md

 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

-- I used the videos and the solutions for help.
+I used the videos and the solutions for help.

 2. How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

-- Very helpful.
+Very helpful.
 The tables are something I've always been uncomfortable with and feel a bit better now.

 3. Was there something that you wish had been explained better?

-- Everything was explained well.
+Everything was explained well.

 4. Were there other exercises that might have helped you learn this week’s topic a little better?

-- I think the exercises were good, taking notes throughout the exercises helped me a lot.
+I think the exercises were good, taking notes throughout the exercises helped me a lot.

+### Notes while I was working:

-### Lists
+#### Lists

 - `<ul>`: unordered list
 - `<ol>`: ordered list
 - `<li>`: list item
 - If a list is nested, the nested list is inside the `<li>` tag of the parent list.

-### Images
+#### Images

 - `<figure>`: container for an image
 - `<figcaption>`: caption for an image